Medusa won the Golden Kitty Award for Best Ecommerce Product ✨ Learn More

 After the deployment is finished, navigate to Resources → AppName → Overview, and under Resource Outputs you should see the AccessUrl.

 This is the server URL that you can use to access API endpoints.
-Try getting the list of products using the endpoint /store/products
+Try getting the list of products using the endpoint Copy to clipboard/store/products

 .